joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_sacraments/of_disparity_of_worship_as_an_impediment_to_marriage/prologue.md

 (4) Whether he may leave his unbelieving wife?
 (5) Whether after putting her away he may take another wife?
 (6) Whether a husband may put aside his wife on account of other sins as he may for unbelief?

-* Whether A Believer Can Marry An Unbeliever?
-* Whether There Can Be Marriage Between Unbelievers?
-* Whether The Husband, Being Converted To The Faith, May Remain With His Wife Is She Be Unwilling To Be Converted?
-* Whether A Believer Can, After His Conversion, Put Away His Unbelieving Wife If She Be Willing To Cohabit With Him Without Insult To The Creator?
-* Whether The Believer Who Leaves His Unbelieving Wife Can Take Another Wife?
-* Whether Other Sins Dissolve Marriage?